 Firmness

-A mattress fresh out of the box is going to feel a lot firmer than your old one.
+A mattress fresh out of the box will usually feel much firmer than your old one.

 Memory Foam